Chanoian/cloud-native-bootcamp-iks-full/lab-sysdig-01.md

 ## Prerequisites

-- Access to IBM Cloud
-- Connected to Kubernetes cluster with attached Sysdig agent
+- Connected to IBM Kubernetes cluster with attached Sysdig agent
-- Assumption here is that most of you will use IBM Cloud Shell due to networking restrictions (this includes all the required tools you will use, e.g. curl, kubectl, etc.)
+- Assumption here is that most of you will use IBM Cloud Shell (due to networking and local tools, like curl)

 Make sure everytime you create resources that you